sophieq/mnemosyne-image-repo/README.md

 ## Features

 - Authentication to see your photos
-- Uploaded photos are securely added and fetched from s3 using presigned signed urls
+- Uploaded photos are securely added and fetched from s3 using presigned urls

 ## Tech Stack